ciorca/Proiect-disertatie/README.md

 Diploma Thesis
 # Proiect DASHBOARD

-The project presents the creation of a single page application in razor pages connected to a database.the application presents in the site the management of an animal shelter by the administrator.
+The project presents the creation of a single page application in Razor Pages, connected to a database.The application presents in the site, the management of an animal shelter by the administrator.